petar-stoyanov7/car-expenses/readme.md

 # Car Expenses #
+## Disclaimer
+This is my course project for a PHP course I took in 2016.
+It's pending a large rework, and can be considered abandoned at its current state.

 ### Purpose ###
 This is a free open source web application, intended to let you track the expenses you made with your car, and then extract various statistics, such as cost per kilometer, overall money spent etc. This is still a work in progress, I have more features in mind and given the time - will implement them